dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/overview.md

 ---
-title: Types of custom controls
+title: Create custom controls
-description: Learn about the different types of custom controls you can create in Windows Forms for .NET. ms.date: 10/26/2020 ms.topic: overview
+description: Learn about the different types of custom controls you can create in Windows Forms for .NET. ms.date: 04/20/2023 ms.topic: overview
 f1_keywords:
   - "UserControl"